Registration discount extended through September 22nd!

-I’ve taught community college English for fifteen years and have been writing for myself for 22 years now.
+I’ve taught community college English for 17 years and have been writing for myself for 22 years now.
 (I also lead spontaneous writing sessions on Mondays at the Cathedral City Library through Meetup.
 See the Classes and Workshops page here for more details.)
-I chart the beginning of my life as a writer to the one-day writing workshop led by Robin Beeman in the fall of 1997 about the time I lost my cat Trair, companion of seventeen and a half years.
+I chart the beginning of my life as a writer to a one-day writing workshop led by Robin Beeman in the fall of 1997 (about the time I lost my cat Trair, companion of seventeen and a half years).
 The Sonoma State extension catalog said if we went to Robin’s Saturday workshop, we would leave with our own short story in hand.
-I thought, maybe everyone else—not me.
+I thought, maybe everyone else will—but not me!
 But it was true.
-When I left that day I had a very small snippet of a story I have yet to find a home for, but I loved the experience, and there is an image and a gesture in this small piece I love very much, too, so I know it came from the right place.
-I have never forgotten the glee and awe when I left that class knowing I had done it.
+When I left that day I had a very small snippet of a story I have yet to find a home for, but I loved the experience, and there is an image and a gesture in this small piece I love very much, too, so I know it came from that “true” place.
+I have never forgotten my glee and awe when I left that class knowing I had done it.
 I had written my first story.
-It is one of the reasons I want to offer a retreat where it really won’t matter if people are experienced writers or never write for themselves at all.
+It is one of the reasons I want to offer a retreat where it really won’t matter if people are experienced writers or do not yet write for themselves at all.
 It is the writing itself that matters.